malvag/distributed-ml-bench/README.md

 <img width="1273" alt="image" src="https://github.com/aniket-mish/distributed-ml-system/assets/71699313/022bca6c-c764-48a6-af4e-734a3465775f">

-## Some basics about Kubernetes and Kubectl commands
+## Some basics

-For example, if you want to create a Kubernetes pod, create a hello-world.yaml as below.
+For example, if you want to create a Kubernetes pod, you can just create a hello-world.yaml as below.

 ```yaml
 apiVersion: v1